2025 4-H Electric Camp

 Your County 4-H Extension agent will provide you with information about the arrangements made for the transportation of you and others from your region to 4-H Electric Camp.

 4-H Electric Camp has leadership opportunities for Adults (Agents included) and Teen Leaders.
 Training requirements must be met before being chosen to attend as an adult or teen leader.
-If you are interested in learning more about this opportunity, a virtual interest meeting will be held on Monday, Feb.
-26th at 6:30 p.m.
-EST.
+The application to apply for this opportunity is closed.
+Those who have been selected will be/have been notified to complete training.

-Please contact your 4-H agent or Dr. Lori Gallimore at lbelew@utk.edu for more details.
+If you have questions, please contact your 4-H agent or Mitch Beaty (mcbeaty@utk.edu) or Lori Gallimore (lbelew@utk.edu) for more details.

 Got a concern?
 Have questions?
 Any suggestions?